-If the accident occurred on a sector of a double-lane road, the direction of driving being unknown, it was again assigned on a 50-50% basis to the hourly-volume classes of both part-sectors.
-The passenger cars, lorries and total number of vehicles involved in the accident were again related individually to the hourly-volume class established.
-2. The total hourly-volume was then calculated for all the road sectors of the investigation, essentially for each hourly-interval of both investigation years.
-Firstly, this total hourly-volume is related each time to an hourly-volume class; secondly, the total hourly-volume, allows the total number of vehicle kilometers to be determined (by multiplying by the road sector length) for a given road sector, in the hour-interval concerned.
+2. The total volume per hour was then calculated for all the road sectors of the investigation, essentially for each interval of an hour of both investigation years.
+Firstly, this total volume per hour is related each time to a volume per hour class; secondly, the total volume per hour allows the total number of vehicle kilometers to be determined (by multiplying by the road sector length) for a given road sector, in the interval of an hour concerned.
+In addition, the partial volume of goods vehicles was established for the road sector and for the time in question.
+Upon multiplying by the road sector